simp-lee/logger/README.md

 ```

 When a log file reaches the specified size limit, it is automatically renamed with a timestamp suffix in the format `{original_name}.YYYYMMDD.HHMMSS.SSS` and a new empty log file is created.
 Rotated log files older than the retention period are automatically cleaned up once per day.

+**Note**: Setting `WithMaxSizeMB(0)` completely disables file rotation.
+The log file will continue to grow without any size limits.
+Negative values are reset to the default value (10MB).

 ## Multiple Destinations